 - is disabled or has certain health conditions and has specific additional needs; - has special educational needs (whether or not they have a statutory Education, Health and Care Plan).
-See 2.4 below; - has a mental health need; - is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines; - is frequently missing/goes missing from care or home;

-- is at risk of modern slavery, trafficking, sexual or criminal exploitation; - is at risk of being radicalised or exploited; - has a family member in prison, or is affected by parental offending; - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse or adult mental health issues and domestic abuse; - is misusing alcohol and/or other drugs themselves; - has returned home to their family from care; - is at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage; - is a privately fostered child.
-See 2.6 below; - is persistently absent from education, including persistent absences for part of the school day; - is at risk of fabricated or induced illness; - is an asylum seeker; - is vulnerable to being bullied, or engaging in bullying; - is showing early signs of abuse and/or neglect; - is living a transient lifestyle; - is living in a chaotic, neglectful and unsupportive home situation; - is vulnerable to discrimination and maltreatment on the grounds of race, ethnicity, religion or sexuality; - does not have English as a first language.
+See 2.4 below; - has a mental health need; - is a young carer; - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines; - is frequently, and/ or for prolonged periods, absent from school/goes missing from care or home; - is at risk of modern slavery, trafficking, sexual or criminal exploitation; - is at risk of being radicalised or exploited; - has a family member in prison, or is affected by parental offending; - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse or adult mental health issues and domestic abuse; - is misusing alcohol and/or other drugs themselves; - has returned home to their family from care; - is at risk of so-called 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage; - is a privately fostered child.
+See 2.6 below; - is persistently absent from education, particularly on repeat occasions and/or for prolonged periods where this is either for the full, or part of, the school day which can be a warning sign of abuse or neglect; - is at risk of fabricated or induced illness; - is an asylum seeker; - is vulnerable to being bullied, or engaging in bullying; - is showing early signs of abuse and/or neglect; - is living a transient lifestyle; - is living in a chaotic, neglectful and unsupportive home situation; - is vulnerable to discrimination and maltreatment on the grounds of race, ethnicity, religion or sexuality; - does not have English as a first language.

-The Cumbria Early Help Team can be contacted on:
+The Westmorland and Furness Early Help Team can be contacted on:

-Telephone No: 03003 033896; or Email: early.help@cumbria.gov.uk
+Telephone No: 0300 303 2723; or Email: early.help@westmorlandandfurness.gov.uk